FedeDP/libmodule/README.md

 ## Is it portable?

 Yes, it is.
 Non-portable code is actually [compile-time-plugins](https://github.com/FedeDP/libmodule/tree/master/Lib/poll_plugins) based.
-On linux, libmodule's internal loop will use epoll, while on BSD and MacOS kqueue will be used.
+On linux, libmodule's internal loop will use epoll, while on BSD and MacOS it will use kqueue.
-The downside is that any poll plugin must have epoll-like interface.
-This is a choice: I find epoll-like APIs to be much more powerful and enjoyable to use.
+On other OS, cmake will fallback at looking for [libkqueue](https://github.com/mheily/libkqueue), a drop-in replacement for kqueue.
+Unfortunately, I am not able to test builds on other OS, and I could only check that libmodule can be built on Linux through libkqueue.
+If you wish to have libmodule working on your OS, please open an issue or (better) send a PR.
 Finally, it heavily relies upon gcc attributes that may or may not be available for your compiler.
-Builds on supported platforms are tested through [travis](https://github.com/FedeDP/libmodule#travis-ci).
+Linux and osx builds are tested through [travis](https://github.com/FedeDP/libmodule#travis-ci).

 As I can only test on linux with epoll though, you are advised that other plugins may break or have weird bugs.
-*If anyone is interested in step up and test libmodule on non-linux platforms, I'd be very thankful*.
+*If anyone is interested in step up and test/maintain libmodule on non-linux platforms, I'd be very thankful*.

 ## Is there any documentation?